 - Ted Nugent United Sportsmen of America-Idaho State Director/Food, Toy, and Household Donations for the needy

 - Phone Donation Solicitor for Star Elementary from 1998 through 2004

 At Donna's Learning Center we care for children from birth through 12 years of age.

 Stop by anytime and tour our facility.
 Your child will appreciate the home-like, learning atmosphere.

-Parental comments and
+Parental comments and suggestions are encouraged.